solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 We will create a `waitForNewBlock` helper function that accepts:

-- `connection`: The Solana network connection.
+- `connection`: the Solana network connection.
-- `targetBlockHeight`: The target block height to wait for.
+- `targetBlockHeight`: the target block height to wait for.

 This function will: